ollelauribostrom/challenges/.github/CONTRIBUTING.md

-# Contributing to rebus
+# Contributing to challenges

-For a step-by-step guide on how to make your first contribution, have a look in the [README](https://github.com/ollelauribostrom/rebus#rebus).

 ## Contribution process overview

 1. Fork this project.
 1. Create a feature branch.
-1. Make your changes.
+1. Make your changes
-1. Run the game locally
-1. Run the tests.
 1. Push your changes to your fork/branch.
 1. Open a pull request.